run-x/opta/config/registry/aws/modules/cloudfront-distribution.md

 date: 2021-11-16
 draft: false
 weight: 1
-description: Set up a cloudfront distribution to serve static files from your s3 bucket
+description: Set up a cloudfront distribution
 ---

 This module sets up a cloudfront distribution for you, tailored towards serving static websites/files from an Opta s3